A Deep Learning Approach for Dynamic Balance Sheet Stress Testing: Data Collection and Processing

-Finally performance evaluation is performed on an out-of-time dataset (test sample) that spans over the 2014-2015 observation period reaching 48.756 observations.
-In all cases, the dependent (target) variable is the Capital Adequacy Ratio (CAR) of each bank in the end of the one year forecast horizon.
-To summarize, we performed model fitting using exclusively the available training sample prescribed above.
-To perform model selection, we employed five-fold cross-validation, using predictive accuracy as our model selection criterion (CAR prediction error).
-Performance evaluation results are assessed on the available test sample, to allow for evaluating the generalization capacity of the developed models.
+In all splits, the dependent (target) variable is the \textit{Capital Adequacy Ratio} (CAR) of each bank in the end of the one year forecast horizon.
+We perform model fitting using \textit{exclusively the constructed training sample}.
+For model selection, we employed five-fold cross-validation, using predictive accuracy as our model selection criterion, i.e., the CAR prediction error.
+Performance evaluation results are finally assessed on the available \textit{test set}, to allow for evaluating the generalization capacity of the developed models.

-In developing our model specifications, we examine an extended set of variables that fully describe the financial status of each bank in the sample.
-In addition to the above-mentioned variables, we have also included in the dataset quarterly observations of the most commonly used macro-economic variables.
-Macro variables are the main input in the models developed since they are important for scenario analysis under a stress testing framework.
+To capture the complex relationships between banks and macro-economic metrics, we consider an extended set of variables that comprise: (i) variables that fully described the financial status of each bank in the samples, and (ii) quarterly observations of the most commonly used macro-economic variables.
+Macro variables are the main input in the models developed, since they are important for scenario analysis under an ST framework.
 The current model setup includes contemporaneous macro variables along with 3 year lags.
-The intuition for this approach is to build models for scenario prediction which is the main methodology for Stress Testing modelling.
-The macro variables included in the development are:
+The intuition for this approach is to build models for \textit{scenario prediction} which is the main methodology for ST modeling.